 There are strict IRS rules and regulations, and deadlines must be met.
 If you terminate employment, you could forfeit money if you do not incur enough eligible expenses to cover your contributions.
 This risk of forfeiture is required by federal regulations.
-If you terminate employment, you can continue to submit expenses incurred during your State employment for 180 days from the date on which the expense was incurred or paid, or through the 2023 reimbursement deadline of Thursday, February 29, 2024, whichever occurs first.
+If you terminate employment, you can continue to submit expenses incurred while you were employed by the State for 180 days from the date on which the expense was incurred or paid, or through the 2024 reimbursement deadline of Friday, February 28, 2025, whichever occurs first.

-If you stop your contributions, you can continue to submit reimbursement requests for eligible parking and/or vanpool expenses towards your available balance in your TEA.
-The expenses must be submitted within 180 days from the date on which the expense was incurred or paid, or by Thursday, February 29, 2024, the reimbursement deadline, whichever occurs first.
+If you stop your contributions while still employed with the State, you can continue to submit reimbursement requests for eligible parking and/or vanpool expenses towards your available balance in your TEA.
+The expenses must be submitted within 180 days from the date on which the expense was incurred or paid, or by the reimbursement deadline of Friday, February 28, 2025, whichever occurs first.

-If you continue participation in the plan through December 31, 2023, you can submit vanpool and/or parking expenses incurred in 2023 for 180 days from the date on which the expense was incurred or paid, or through Thursday, February 29, 2024, the 2023 reimbursement deadline, whichever comes first.
+If you continue participation in the plan through December 31, 2024, you can submit vanpool and/or parking expenses incurred in 2024 for 180 days from the date on which the expense was incurred or paid, or through Friday, February 28, 2025, the 2024 reimbursement deadline, whichever comes first.
 Any money remaining in your account after the final processing period will be forfeited.
-However, if you enroll during Open Enrollment or prior to January 1 for the subsequent plan year and continue your contributions, you can carry over any balance remaining after December 31 to the new plan year.
+However, if you enroll during Open Enrollment or prior to January 1 for the subsequent plan year and continue your contributions, you can carry forward any balance remaining after December 31 to the new plan year.
 You must still adhere to the 180-day or end of plan year deadline as noted above for submitting reimbursement requests.
-Your final reimbursement request for expenses incurred during the 2023 plan year must be postmarked on or before Thursday, February 29, 2024.
+Your final reimbursement request for expenses incurred during the 2024 plan year must be postmarked on or before Friday, February 28, 2025.